Streaming Fundamentals, Apache Kafka, Data Architecture

 Several technologies have emerged as leaders in the real-time streaming space.

 Apache Kafka is the most widely adopted streaming platform.
 Originally developed at LinkedIn, Kafka provides a distributed, fault-tolerant broker system that can handle millions of events per second.
-It stores streams as ordered logs and allows multiple consumers to read at different speeds without affecting each other.
+With Kafka 4.0+ (2024), the platform operates entirely on KRaft consensus (replacing ZooKeeper), providing improved scalability, faster cluster recovery, and simplified operations.
+For detailed coverage of this architecture shift, see Understanding KRaft Mode in Kafka.
+Kafka stores streams as ordered logs and allows multiple consumers to read at different speeds without affecting each other.
 Kafka's ecosystem includes Kafka Streams and ksqlDB for stream processing.

 Apache Flink is a stream processing framework designed for stateful computations over unbounded and bounded datasets.
+Flink 1.18+ (2024-2025) brings enhanced SQL capabilities, improved Python API support, and unified batch-streaming execution.
 Flink excels at complex event processing, windowing operations, and maintaining exactly-once processing semantics.
 It can process streams with low latency while handling state management and fault tolerance automatically.
+For comprehensive coverage, see What is Apache Flink: Stateful Stream Processing.

 Apache Pulsar is a cloud-native messaging and streaming platform that separates compute from storage, offering multi-tenancy and geo-replication out of the box.
 Pulsar combines messaging patterns with streaming capabilities in a unified architecture.